 Navigating the competitive market

-We will investigate the history of each sales and marketing candidate thoroughly, including to learn how successful they have been in the past.
+We will investigate the history of each marketing candidate thoroughly, including learning how successful they have been in the past.
 For example, if you are hiring a social media manager, we can uncover and assess their past campaigns.

-Through competency-based interviewing techniques, our experts will establish each individual’s marketing knowledge, skills and expertise, how and when they have used these and what campaign performance and ROI was achieved.
+Through competency-based interviewing techniques, our experts will establish each individual’s marketing knowledge, skills, and expertise, how and when they have used these, and what campaign performance and ROI were achieved.

 Ensuring applicant suitability

-Our specialist sales consultants interview professionals to ascertain their suitability for your role
+Our specialist marketing consultants interview professionals to ascertain their suitability for your role.

 We make every effort to fully understand your needs and that of our candidates to ensure a perfect match.
-Whether that be finding a marketer with a unique skillset or a sales professional with a proven track record – we strive to make the recruitment process seamless.
+Whether that be finding someone local to your offices or a marketing professional with a unique skill set – we strive to make the recruitment process seamless.